bertdida/selenium-wpupdater/README.md

 ## Usage

 1. Rename `test_accounts.csv` to remove `test_` then update its contents for the relevant details.
-2. On the terminal run:
+2. On the terminal and run:

    ```shell
    pipenv shell